 The #ParallelState, is a breakaway state, a place to collectively imagine alternative solutions to life on earth.
 They have commissioned three artists Sam Metz, Lavz and Joyce Treasure funded by Future's Venture, to create new works that contribute to the evolving cultural landscape of a new country, hosted ‘in Bristol’ by zoom.

 Breakaway State is produced in three parts.
-Phase one and two arrive as a performance art video piece created in May in response to a global pandemic and Black Lives Matter.
-The video responds to binary locations and its emerging “trap door”.
+Phase one and two arrive as a performance art video piece, integrating bodies and territories created in May in response to a global pandemic and Black Lives Matter.
+The video explores binary locations and the concept of Beth Coleman's emerging “trap door”.
 The third phase arrives as a form of fictional academic writing - the month is November, and the year is 2020.

 Phase three of the Breakaway State